-Indianapolis, IN Product Designer Joined almost 7 years ago
+Indianapolis, IN Product Designer Joined over 7 years ago

 Hey, thanks for reading though!
 Of course you're right, but it's still enjoyable to look at other creative industries to see where they're converging/diverging.
 If nothing else, these kinds of write-ups can serve as a source of inspiration for new projects.

 Great list!
 Just FYI, Brand.ai was acquired by InVision and is now InVision DSM.